Saul-Gooodman/Organization-and-annotation-of-eukaryote-genomes/README.md

     ├── 9.
 Sequence homology to functionally validated proteins └── 10.
 Comparative Genomics with OrthoFinder and GENESPACE

+⸻

-## Uploaded Content
+Uploaded Content

-Includes all scripts and corresponding result files for TE annotation, gene prediction,functional annotation and BUSCO completeness assessment, functional validation using UniProt, and comparative genomics (OrthoFinder + GENESPACE).
+Includes all scripts and corresponding result files for:
+	•	TE annotation and classification
+	•	Gene prediction and refinement
+	•	Functional annotation
+	•	BUSCO completeness assessment
+	•	Functional validation using UniProt
+	•	Comparative genomics (OrthoFinder + GENESPACE)

+⸻

-## Software and Environment
+Software and Environment

 All analyses were executed on the University of Bern bioinformatics cluster using Singularity containers.